Hours: Monday through Friday 8:00 a.m. - 5:00 p.m. Saturday by appointmentClosed on all University Holidays

 We currently have on loan two extremely interesting artifacts from the naval stores industry in south Georgia.

 The first is a reproduction of an original oil painting by the artist Ken Brauner.
 It shows gum being collected from slash and longleaf pine trees in Georgia in the early 1900's.
 The frame of the painting is made from the rim of one of the barrels used to store the gum collected from the trees.
-The boarder around the painting is made from the scales of longleaf pinecones!
+The border around the painting is made from the scales of longleaf pinecones!

 Accompanying the unique painting is an original 1935 USDA Permit to "Market One Wooden Barrel Gum Rosin."
-This permit is thought to be one of three in existence; the three permits were found, tucked away in a drawer, during the demolition of a turpentine still in south Georgia.
+This permit is thought to be one of three in existence; the three permits were found, tucked away in a drawer, during the demolition of a turpentine still in South Georgia.
 For the full story on why there are not more of these permits in existence, come visit the Mary Kahrs Warnell Forest Education Center.

 Below are online versions of our Interpretive Hiking Trail Brochures.
 You can walk each trail when you visit the Mary Kahrs Warnell Forest Education Center but, until then, we hope you enjoy our Virtual Versions.
 They are perfect for a rainy day!